hillaryychan/COMP3141/notes/05_Effects-and-State.md

 But it returns and `IO` procedure as well.

-> The moment you use an `IO` procedure in a function, `IO` shows us in the types, and you can't get rid of it.
+> The moment you use an `IO` procedure in a function, `IO` shows up in the types, and you can't get rid of it.

 If a function makes use of `IO` effects directly or indirectly, it will have `IO` in its type.